valentinbaumann/explorationMeasures/README.md

-# explorationMeasures
+# ExplorationMeasures
-data and code for "Towards a characterization of human spatial exploration behavior"
+This is the repository for "Towards a characterization of human spatial exploration behavior"

-## repository structure
+## Repository structure
 - *position_data* contains the raw trajectories (as .csv files) for each subject, indexed by subjuect identifier and exposition (i.e., *500_1.csv* represents the first exploration round for subject 500).
 Note that we here only use data from the first exploration round.
 All trajectories were recorded in three dimensions (x,y,z).Note that trajectories do not contain timestamps (see publication for more details and how trajectories were resampled to a common sampling rate).
 - *person_data* contains a SPSS dataset (*person_data.sav*) with the corresponding subject information (age, sex, envrionment type, novelty seeking score)
 - *object_data* contains two .csv files with object coordinates for each of the two virtual environments ("green" or "pink")